citta-lab/node/README.md

 - Order of dequeuing `1.
 Network Queue`, `2.
 Timer Queue`, `3.
 I/O Callback Queue`, `4.
 Check Queue` and `5.
 Close Queue`.
 - setTimeout will go to Timer Queue, setImmediate will go to Check Queue.
 All node callbacks ( auto run functions ) will go to `IO Callback Queue`. process & promises will fall into `Network Queue`.

-## Express
+## Express Framework
-- Standard and most widely used framework for managing sockets, routes, error handling etc.
+Standard and most widely used framework for managing sockets, routes, error handling etc.
--
+- Starting simple app we could start with defining `routes`, `controllers`, `modles` respectively and the request flows from user to database where modles are the one which talks to DB.
+However adding `service` layer helps to minimize the `fat controller` and pull out the business logic out of the controllers.
+- `service` layers should focus on calling the database, validation, processing/formatting the data etc.
+- `controllers` will focus on  pulling out the data as per HTTP request, minimal validation, directing the request to correct service.
+Typically controller job is to orchestrate several different things.

+##

 ## Core Principals